liferay/liferay-central-test-2/modules/sdk/gradle-plugins-deployment-helper/README.markdown

 # Deployment Helper Gradle Plugin

-The Deployment Helper Gradle plugin lets you run the [Liferay Deployment Helper](https://github.com/liferay/liferay-portal/tree/master/modules/util/deployment-helper) tool in order to create a cluster deployable war from your osgi artifacts.
+The Deployment Helper Gradle plugin lets you run the [Liferay Deployment Helper](https://github.com/liferay/liferay-portal/tree/master/modules/util/deployment-helper) tool in order to create a cluster deployable WAR from your OSGi artifacts.

 ## Usage